 Nozawa Onsen is a stunning Japanese ski resort within easy reach of Tokyo.
-This ski resort is a perfect choice if you want to experience Japanese culture, a village feel, excellent snow conditions and want the gondalas/lifts within walking distance from your accommodation.
+This ski resort is a perfect choice if you want to experience Japanese culture, a village feel, excellent snow conditions, and want the gondolas/lifts within walking distance from your accommodation.
 This snow resort is suitable for skiers and snowboarders of all levels and has some amazing long wide runs.
-My favourite run was the Rinkan course, which is a 5km long tree-lined run that snakes it’s way down the mountain – highly recommended for beginners and intermediates.
+My favorite run was the Rinkan course, which is a 5km long tree-lined run that snakes its way down the mountain – highly recommended for beginners and intermediates.
 Download the full trail map here.

 Having been to Nozawa Onsen during the snow season, I can provide some simple tips to hopefully help you to book your snow trip the easy way and make a good snow trip into an epic one.